 - Bonus.
 How to shoot the moon

 Astrophotography is a very broad term and can involve shooting a variety of celestial objects after dark.
 For most of us who do not own specialized equipment, astrophotography is limited to shooting star trails, the Milky Way and the moon.
 If you own, or have access to a star-tracker or a telescope, you can shoot deep sky objects which are much farther away in the heavens above.
 Capturing deep sky objects involves shooting multiple, long-exposure photographs through a tracking telescope and using advanced processing techniques to create the final image.

 We will keep it simple and try and shoot what we can normally see with the naked eye at night.
 A few examples:

 Equipment for Astrophotography

 While it is important to have a camera that can shoot in manual mode to get good astro photos, it is also essential to consider the following when you choose your equipment:

 - A camera that has good high ISO noise control decides the quality of your final image.
 Most modern DSLRs are capable of shooting clean images above ISO 800.
 Astro photos are generally shot between ISO 800 and ISO 3200.
 Shooting in RAW format is highly recommended.

 - A “fast” ultra wide angle lens is essential to get good astro photos.
 Fast here refers to a lens that has a maximum aperture like F2.8 (small f number means wide lens opening).
 The idea is to gather as much light in as short a period as possible.
-With a wide lens, you can capture more of the sky along with an optimum amount of foreground.
+With an ultra wide angle lens, you can capture more of the sky along with an optimum amount of foreground.
 While it is possible to shoot the sky with longer lenses, you are limited in your compositions.
-However, if your intention is to shoot the moon, then having a very long telephoto lens is a must.
-Any lens that you use for astro work must be able to focus manually as auto focus will not work in low light.
+If your intention is to shoot the moon, then having a very long telephoto lens is a must.
+Any lens that you use for astro work must be able to focus manually as auto focus will not work reliably in low light.

 - A sturdy tripod is important.